Planning a trip to Western Norway’s cutest city? Check below for all the best things to do in Bergen!

 • Money Matters: Norway is a very card friendly country!
 I used my CC the whole time and never had to pull out kroner (NOK) even in more rural areas.

-• Packing & Style Tips: Norway is a pretty casual country and stays fairly cold even in the summer.
-Bring a decent jacket in the summer and a proper insulated jacket in the winter.
-Think sneakers to snow boots; save space on sandals and fancy shoes!
+• Packing & Style Tips: Pack pretty casually country and warml.
+Bring a light jacket in the summer and a proper insulated jacket in the winter.
+Think sneakers to snow boots; don’t waste time on flimsy sandals or heels.

 All the Best Sightseeing Things to Do in Bergen